elgheribikhira-star/get_next_line/README.md

 ## Instructions

 ### Compilation
-To compile the code, create a main.c file and also a  :
+To compile the code, create a main.c file, open a file descriptor and compile it like this :

+cc -Wall -Wextra -Werror -D BUFFER_SIZE=n get_next_line.c get_next_line_utils.c main.c
+ where n is a given value.

+ NB : instead of writing all C files, this can also work, only if the folder contains get_next_line.c get_next_line_utils.c

+ cc -Wall -Wextra -Werror -D BUFFER_SIZE=n *.c
+### Examples of compilation
 This is an example of a main.c
 ```c
 #include <fcntl.h>